- To provide high quality research training in a lively intellectual atmosphere

 The Irish migratory experience, public culture, and urban transformation and change.
 Professor Corcoran is currently engaged in research on urban agriculture initiatives and urban food policy.

-Dr. Colin Coulter
+Prof. Colin Coulter

 Research interests include development studies, global politics, Marxism, ethnicity and nationalism, popular culture and in particular popular music and Northern Irish politics and society.

 Research interests include social movement research (movement waves, alterglobalization and anti-austerity movements, European social movements, movement theorising, protest policing, knowledge and learning production in social movements, activist sustainability); Buddhist Studies (Buddhism and Ireland, early western Buddhists in Asia); new religious movements; sociology of knowledge and culture (history of ideas, sociology of intellectuals, counter culture); working-class studies (community organising, oral history); social theory (western Marxism, socialist feminism); and methodology (participatory action research, community research).

 Research interests include political sociology; gender inequality, social movements; civil society and state relations; nongovernmental organisations; social policy and European Integration; coalitions between diverse constituencies; activism on social rights beyond national settings.

 Research interests include Human Security, Gender and Development Governance, and Social Sustainability.